 41. Water of Leith Walkway

 Another place to escape the hustle and bustle of the city is the Water of Leith Walkway, a 12-mile river-side path winding through the middle of Edinburgh.
 One of the best sections of the path is between Dean Village and Stockbridge, with the Scottish National Gallery of Modern Art in between.

-Edinburgh has its fair share of quirky and lesser-known museums: the Surgeons’ Hall Museum houses one of the oldest collections of surgical pathology in the world, and The Writers’ Museum showcases the works of famous Scottish writers like Robert Burns, Sir Walter Scott, and Robert Louis Stevenson.
+Edinburgh has its fair share of quirky and lesser-known museums: the Surgeons’ Hall Museums house one of the oldest collections of surgical pathology in the world, and the Writers’ Museum showcases the works of famous Scottish writers like Robert Burns, Sir Walter Scott, and Robert Louis Stevenson.

 43. Union Canal